 Watkins Glen State Park Shuttle

 Many people leave their cash in the car.
-If you have the opportunity, treat someone less prepared to a shuttle ride.
+If you have the opportunity, treat someone less prepared for a shuttle ride.
 It is a priceless gift to someone who could be exhausted and frustrated, especially if they have small children in tow!

-49 New York State Parks Within a 2-hour Drive of Rochester
+50 New York State Parks Within a Two-Hour Drive of Rochester

-Venture into one of these New York State Parks within a two hour drive of Rochester and discover what makes them each unique!
+Venture into one of these New York State Parks within a two-hour drive of Rochester and discover what makes them unique.

 Farm Sanctuary in Watkins Glen